awsdocs/amazon-route53-docs/doc_source/domain-delete.md

 For most top\-level domains \(TLDs\), you can delete the registration if you no longer want it\.
 Registries for some TLDs don't allow you to delete a domain name registration; instead, you must wait for it to expire\.
 To determine whether you can delete the registration for your domain, see [Domains That You Can Register with Amazon Route 53](registrar-tld-list.md)\.

 If the registry allows you to delete the registration, perform the procedure in this topic\.
-If the registry doesn't allow you to delete a domain name registration, disable automatic renewal of domain registration for this domain\.
-When the **Expires on** date passes, Amazon Route 53 will automatically delete the registration for the domain\.
+If the registry doesn't allow you to delete a domain name registration, disable automatic renewal of domain registration for the domain\.
+When the **Expires on** date passes, Amazon Route 53 automatically deletes the registration for the domain\.
 For information about how to change the automatic renewal setting, see [Enabling or Disabling Automatic Renewal for a Domain](domain-enable-disable-auto-renewal.md)\.

 **Important**
-If you delete a domain name registration before the registration was scheduled to expire, we will not refund the registration fee\.
+If you delete a domain name registration before the registration is scheduled to expire, AWS does not refund the registration fee\.

 **To delete a domain name registration**